 Large: 55-75 Quarts

 As we touched on above, if you’re headed out with two or more people over multiple days, it’s worth packing a large cooler.
 It’s true that you’ll likely need a second person to help transport it to and from the car, but the upside is enough space to utilize a proper 2:1 ice-to-food ratio to maximize performance (we cover this in more detail below).
-In the 55- to 75-quart range, we like OtterBox’s Venture 65 best: it has a great mix of storage capacity, ice retention, and features that should meet the needs of most small groups on extended weekends or larger families on overnight trips.
-But at 40 inches long and nearly 19 inches high, it does take up a fair amount of space in a trunk or pickup bed.
+In the 55- to 75-quart range, we like Yeti’s Tundra 65 best: it has a great mix of storage capacity, ice retention, and features that should meet the needs of most small groups on extended weekends or larger families on overnight trips.
+But at more than 30 inches long and 16 inches high, it does take up a fair amount of space in a trunk or pickup bed.

 Extra-Large: 75+ Quarts

 Coolers in the 75-quart-and-larger range are typically reserved for the committed outdoorsperson.
 While undoubtedly expensive, extremely bulky, and heavy (expect to be hauling 50+ pounds when empty), these extra-large models have their place for big groups and certain activities, such as fishing and hunting.
-On the smaller end of the spectrum, 75- to 85-quart hard-sided coolers, like the Pelican 80QT Elite Wheeled, are ideal for weekend adventures for groups of around four or five (or longer trips with fewer people).
+On the smaller end of the spectrum, 75- to 85-quart hard-sided coolers are ideal for weekend adventures for groups of around four or five, or longer trips with fewer people.

 If your cooler must-haves include easy mobility, large capacity, and maximum ice retention, a soft-sided design just won't cut it.
 Instead, it's best to consider a rolling hard-sided model.
-From our picks above, the RovR Products RollR 45, Coleman Xtreme, and Pelican Elite have rear wheels and tow handles, and Yeti’s Tundra series also includes the wheel-equipped Haul.
-Downsides are even more weight (the Pelican is nearly 50 lbs.), bulk, and cost.
+From our picks above, the RovR Products RollR 45, Igloo Trailmate Journey, and Coleman Xtreme have rear wheels and tow handles, and Yeti’s Tundra series also includes the wheel-equipped Haul.
+Downsides are even more weight (the RovR and Igloo weigh around 35 lbs.), bulk, and cost.
 Additionally, these wheeled beasts still struggle over rough terrain and may require carrying if you don't have a defined path to follow.
 But for camping, days at the beach, or even tailgating, a rolling cooler can be a solid choice.

 Construction techniques for premium hard-sided coolers fall into two types: rotational molding (rotomolding) and injection molding.
 Starting with rotomolding, this process was popularized by Yeti (although they technically weren’t the first to make a cooler in this way) and currently dominates the high end of the market.
 These types of coolers are made out of a single piece of continuous plastic that is rotated until it forms the desired shape.
 The advantages are fewer stress points and a consistently thick outer shell, which translates to exceptional durability.
 Primary disadvantages are cost and weight.